atarvainen/rtirl-total-distance-overlay/README.md

 ### 5. Create a Cloud Firestore
 Create a Cloud Firestore and replace the `firebaseConfig` in widget js with your own config.
 Consult a tutorial if you're unfamiliar with firebase.
 E.g. [https://dev.to/napoleon039/how-to-create-a-new-firestore-database-4o25](https://dev.to/napoleon039/how-to-create-a-new-firestore-database-4o25)

+## Customization

+Use the provided customization options in the Streamelements settings panel.
+For more advanced customization edit the css section.